TayMcQuaya/AudioBook-Organizer/documentation/Early_Access_Mode/TESTING_MODE_COMPLETE_GUIDE.md

-# 🧪 AudioBook Creator - Testing Mode Complete Guide
+# 🧪 AudioBook Organizer - Testing Mode Complete Guide

 ## 📋 Overview

-This guide documents the **Temporary Password Protection System** implemented for AudioBook Creator.
+This guide documents the **Temporary Password Protection System** implemented for AudioBook Organizer.
 This system allows deployment to production with simple password authentication while preserving all original functionality and the ability to restore full authentication later.

 ---